derekmerck/PERSEUS/README.md

 Add `splunkd` to in and out firewalls (or ports 8000, 8089, 9997, 8080 and 514)

 If you want to be able to run Dispatch's event server unit tests, manually import the sample data sets as flat files using the appropriate data type templates.

+The Intel iCLS install can wreck havoc with the Splunk startup process.
+If you get `python.exe` errors, try removing it from the system `%PATH%` variable.

 ### PERSEUS Dispatch Setup